Gothicka-YW/YoWishlist-50/YoWishlist-50_v1.4.4_Release_Notes.md

 # YoWishlist‑50 v1.4.4 — Release Notes (2025‑10‑08)

+YoWishlist‑50 is used to quickly capture the first N item cards from yoworld.info/template.
+It’s built for two common sharing workflows: (1) posting clean wish lists on the YoWorld Forums, and (2) creating sales posts for YoWorld fan Facebook marketplace groups.
+Set your count, capture a seam‑free PNG, and upload/share anywhere.

 Tight 3×2 captures for Sales Boards, cleaner white sides, and extra space for multi‑line captions — all while keeping the rock‑solid stitched export from 1.4.3.

 ## Highlights